basvdijk/domusto-server/doc/timers.md

 # Timers

 Timers switch on or off on a certain time.
-There are two types of timers `time` and `sun`. `Time` is time related and uses cron notation, while the `sun` is sun related e.g. sunset, sunrise etc.
+There are three types of timers `time`, `sun` and `action`. `Time` is time related and uses cron notation, while the `sun` is sun related e.g. sunset, sunrise etc. `Event` sets a timer based on an event like `on` or `off` and executes another action after a specified time.

 ## Example timer 1